muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_pants_on_fire [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: FLOAT - Optional: how many seconds before the effect starts.
+    - delay: DECIMAL - Optional: how many seconds before the effect starts.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target (case sensitive).
-    - duration: FLOAT - Mandatory: how many seconds the effect lasts on the player.
+    - duration: DECIMAL - Mandatory: how many seconds the effect lasts on the player.
     - fireGap: INTEGER - Optional: how many ticks between each fire entity.
 Defaults to 6, which gives a constant fire line.
     - fireHeadStart: INTEGER - Optional: how many fire entities does the player have a head start on.
 Defaults to 3, which forces continuous running.
     - flameCount: INTEGER - Optional: how many flames each fire entity will have.
 More does greater damage and burns for longer (internal Factorio logic).
 Defaults to 20, which is the minimum to set a tree on fire.